Media Metrics for Tracking (and Improving) Recruitment ROIApril 8, 2019 at 12:48 PM — Post

 Cost per applicant is how much it costs to get an applicant through your pipeline.
 Only completed applications are considered against the cost of advertising spend.
 You can make use of the CPA metric whether or not you’re actually using that payment model—simply divide your total spend by the number of applicants you receive.

 More than any other, this metric tells you how much you’re really spending on your recruitment advertising efforts.
 Since this metric is concerned with the valuable resource of applicants, you can use it to determine the ROI of your recruitment spend.

 CPA is the way forward in recruitment media.
-A burgeoning number of sites and software offer CPA models of ad buying, allowing their users to spend only on completed applications.
+A burgeoning number of sites and software offer CPA models of ad buying, allowing their users to spend only on what matters most to them: completed applications.
 In this case, you’ll have the metric tracked for you as soon as you post your ad.